 The enrollment requirements for community education classes are set by the instructor, and may vary depending on the scope and purpose of the class.
-The course description for each class will list any special admissions requirements, and exceptions to the requirements are made on a case-by-case basis by the instructor, in conjunction with college policy and safety guidelines set by any and all appropriate agencies.
+Exceptions to the requirements are made on a case-by-case basis by the instructor, in conjunction with college policy and safety guidelines set by any and all appropriate agencies.